sybrohee/besolverd/README.md

 # analyse_results.R

-This R script creates barplot from the results produced by besolverd.py.
+This R script creates barplots from the results produced by besolverd.py.
 There is a variety of barplots that can be produced from the benchmarking aralysis and this script produces only a small part of them.
-It requires R with the libraries optparse, data.table and ggplot2.
+It requires R with the libraries `optparse`, `data.table` and `ggplot2`.
 Moreover, as the bars are close together, some boxplots are also used for comparisons between the different centers.

 ## RUNNING EXAMPLE
 ### Command